 The Company's cash and cash equivalents and short-term investments earn interest income at variable rates.
 The fair value of its portfolio is relatively unaffected by changes in short-term interest rates.
-The Company's future interest income is exposed to changes in short-term rates.
+The Company's future interest income is exposed to changes in short-term rates; however, based on the cash and cash equivalent balance at December 31, 2019, a 1% change in interest rates would not have a significant impact on the Company's financial results.

-Notes to Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the years ended December 31, 2018 and 2017
+Notes to Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the years ended December 31, 2019 and 2018

-12. Financial instruments and capital management (continued)
+13. Financial instruments and capital management (continued)